Anne de Noailles (1729–1794)

-Anne d'Arpajon, comtesse de Noailles (Anne Claude Louise; 4 March 1729 – 27 June 1794) was a French noblewoman and court official.
+Anne d'Arpajon, comtesse de Noailles (born Anne Claude Louise; 4 March 1729 – 27 June 1794) was a French noblewoman and court official.
 She served as the dame d'honneur of two Queens of France, Marie Leszczyńska and Marie Antoinette.
 She was called "Madame Etiquette" by Marie Antoinette for her insistence that the minutiae of court etiquette could never be altered or disregarded.

 Early life

 Anne d'Arpajon was the daughter of Louis de Sévérac, Marquis of Arpajon-sur-Cère (1667–1736), and Anne Charlotte Le Bas de Montargis.
 Her father purchased the Marquisat of Saint-Germain-lès-Châtres in 1720 and was granted permission by Philippe d'Orléans (Regent for Louis XV), to rename it Saint-Germain-lès-Arpajon, and its seat as Arpajon.
 Her mother was a lady-in-waiting to Marie Louise Élisabeth d'Orléans, daughter of the regent.

 Anne Claude married Philippe de Noailles, Duke of Mouchy, Captain of the Hunts at Versailles, on 27 November 1741, aged only twelve.
 Noailles was one of the leading families of France.
-While having the title duke of Mouchy, he was known at court as the comte de Noailles.
+While having the title duke of Mouchy and prince de Poix, he was known at court as the comte de Noailles.